MattKevan/minimal-reader/README.md

 ## Features

 * Reasonable typography – like a reader mode for ebooks.
+* Remembers your last location in the book.
 * Private – your books and reading history are stored locally in your browser cache.
 * Dark mode

 Todo:
 * ~~Add option to delete books from library~~
 * Add option to save bookmarks
 * Clean up code

+Limitations:
+* Only works with DRM-free epubs.
+* Doesn't work well with ebooks where every page is an image.

 ## Project setup
 ```